AlIfran64/Courier-and-Parcel-Management-System-Client/README.md

 ### User Flow

-1. Customer Registration
+1. **Customer Registration**
--Visit the app and register using your email and password.
+- Visit the app and register using your email and password.
--After successful registration, the user is redirected to the home page.
+- After successful registration, the user is redirected to the home page.
--Customers can book parcels, view history, and track parcels.
+- Customers can book parcels, view history, and track parcels.

-2. Apply as Delivery Agent
+2. **Apply as Delivery Agent**
--On the home page, customers can apply to become a delivery agent.
+- On the home page, customers can apply to become a delivery agent.
--This request goes to the Admin for review.
+- This request goes to the Admin for review.

-3. Admin Access
+3. **Admin Access**
--Login using Admin credentials.
+- Login using Admin credentials.
--Navigate to Agent Requests.
+- Navigate to Agent Requests.
--Accept or reject delivery agent applications.
+- Accept or reject delivery agent applications.
--Assign available parcels to approved agents.
+- Assign available parcels to approved agents.

-4. Delivery Agent Access
+4. **Delivery Agent Access**
--Once approved, the agent can log in using their credentials.
+- Once approved, the agent can log in using their credentials.
--Agents can view assigned parcels and update delivery statuses.
+- Agents can view assigned parcels and update delivery statuses.